Mashed Potatoes with Leek: new comfort food?

 - black pepper to taste

-- Put in a large pan of salted boiling water the peeled and cubed white potatoes and 5 minutes before they are cooked add 180g of the sliced leeks.
+- Put in a large pan of salted boiling water the peeled and cubed white potatoes and the sliced green part of the leeks and boil until cooked.

-- Once ready and drained, in a frying pan add the 10 sprays of cooking spray (redundant?) and lightly fry the 20g of sliced leeks kept aside.
-Once the leek becomes tender and cooked (like onion for a curry), add the boiled potatoes and leeks and mix well.
+- Once ready and drained, in a frying pan add the butter and lightly fry the white part of the leek kept aside.
+Once the leek becomes tender and cooked (i.e.: like onion for a curry or sauce), add the boiled potatoes and leeks and mix well.

-- With a hand masher, mash the potatoes and leeks in the pan; you can mash these as much as you like, some prefer it chunky, while some do not like the ‘knots’.
-Once mashed add the semi-skimmed milk, dry parsley, and the salt and black pepper to taste.
+- With a hand masher, mash the potatoes and leeks in the pan; you can mash these as much as you like; some prefer it chunky, while some do not like the ‘knots’.
+Once mashed add the salt and black pepper to taste, then mix and serve!